-• the Group Assets and Liabilities Committee ("Group ALCO") reports to the GEC and is responsible for ensuring that the Group has prudent funding and liquidity strategies for the monthly, or quarterly basis.
+• the Group Assets and Liabilities Committee ("Group ALCO") reports to the GEC and is responsible for ensuring that the Group has prudent funding and liquidity strategies for the on a weekly, monthly, or quarterly basis.
 Where appropriate to the risk type, the level of risk faced by the Group is also assessed through a series of sensitivity and stress tests.